The-Marcy-Lab-School-Assignments/7-1-0-assignment-personal-pokedex-Jahshiek/README.md

 ## Technical Checklist

-There are 11 tasks to complete and 2 bonuses.
+There are 11 tasks to complete and 1 bonus.

 Your goal is to meet at least 75% of these requirements to complete the assignment.
 But don't stop there!
 Shoot for 100%!